salma-emara/aps105-book/textbook/chapters/chapter01-computers/simple-C-code.md

 ## Hello, world!

 In this section, we will write our first C program.
 We will write a program that prints the message "Hello World!" on the screen.
 This is a tradition in programming.
 The program is very simple, but it will give you a taste of what programming is like.
+Download {download}`hello-world.c <../../code/chapter1/hello-world/hello-world.c>` if you want to play with the code.

 **Code**
 ```{code-block} c